I have a great idea for a book. Will you illustrate it?

 Do you do workshops?

 I run occasional workshops at a number of venues.
-There’s nothing planned at the moment, but see my twitter feed @1badlamb for news.
+Please see my twitter feed @1badlamb for updates.

 I’m doing a project about art/illustrators for my studies/dissertation.
 Will you answer my questions?

 Probably - but please remember to drop me a line to say thanks afterwards.
 It’s a small thing, I know, but it feels important in this crazy world.

 I know!
 Even I am shocked, having thought of myself for so long as someone who scorned business in favour of Great Art.
 Just so you know, I’m not all about margins and profits and stocks and shares.
 I have at least three witnesses who will testify to my kind heart and at times inordinate fondness for drypoint etching, clouds, and grammar books.